ryan-keenan/P0_prototype/README.md

 `>>>`
 (Ctrl-d to exit Python)

-2) Opening the code in a Jupyter Notebook
+**Step 3:** Opening the code in a Jupyter Notebook

 You will complete this project in a Jupyter notebook.
+If you are unfamiliar with Jupyter Notebooks, check out <A HREF="https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/" target="_blank">this link</A> to get started.

 Jupyter is an ipython notebook where you can run blocks of code and see results interactively.
 All the code for this project is contained in a Jupyter notebook.
 To start Jupyter in your browser, run the following command at the terminal prompt (be sure you're in your Python 3 environment!):

 `> jupyter notebook`